 - 2. Open the base scene version for your character, that is: the scene version in which you built your character rig. - 3.
 Make sure every drawing used by every scene version of your character is exposed at least once in this scene version.
 To do this: - a.
 Add as many frames to your scene as there are drawings in the layer with the most drawings. - b.
 Leave the first frame with the drawings for your character's normal poses. - c.
 In subsequent frames, expose the other drawings in each layer until every drawing used for all of your character's animation clips is exposed for at least one frame. - 4.
-In the Game toolbar, click on the Export to Sprite Sheets button.
+In the Display toolbar, make sure your scene's main display (typically named Display) is selected, and not Display All. - 5.
+In the Game toolbar, click on the 🙀 Export to Sprite Sheets button.